-The statements of financial position of the Partnership are as at December 31, 2020 and 2019.
-The statements of comprehensive income, changes in net assets attributable to holders of redeemable units and cash flows of the Partnership are for the years ended December 31, 2020 and 2019.
+The statements of financial position of the Partnership are as at June 30, 2021 and December 31, 2020.
+The statements of comprehensive income, changes in net assets attributable to holders of redeemable units and cash flows of the Partnership are for the six-month periods ended June 30, 2021 and June 30, 2020.
+The schedule of investment portfolio of the Partnership is as at June 30, 2021.